 A YEAR LATER

 Almost a year later, I had the confidence to go back to dance and complete the year with multiple wins at nationals with my team.
 I was also able to end my freshman year with a 4.08 GPA even though I missed a great amount of school.
-I’m sharing this not to flaunt what I’ve accomplished, but to show that anyone can lift his or her life back up even in the hardest times.
+I went on to four years at UCLA, including four years on the UCLA Dance Team and became Captain in my senior year.
 Through this experience, I realized that having this disease will not stop me from anything I want to pursue in life and should not stop anyone.
 To everyone with Crohn's, don’t let go of what is most important to you.
 I can ensure that the fight is worth it because it makes us the strongest versions of ourselves.